DFE-Digital/Enterprise-Security-Architecture/Patterns/PAT-SEC002-Cloud-platforms-access.md

 * Guest accounts are not in-scope for this pattern

-* MFA may be required for specific services and roles, either at login or when requesting additional roles via Privileged Access Management (PAM)
+* MFA will be required for specific services and roles, either at login or when requesting additional roles via Privileged Access Management (PAM) due to the potential high-level of access provided to the IaaS workload

+* A separate login will be required to the IaaS workload which will be provided by **do we have a management AD?**

 * Identity Protection will be utilised to monitor for any anomalous or inappropriate access or account usage